 Ducky draws his ire to an early close.
 He's quite put out, not because of a missed social occasion but because any moving of the bodies is a disturbance of evidence.

-Little can be seen of the man's prone body under his wife's, while the vast amount of blood from her ripped and shredded neck has soaked much of the area.
+Little can be seen of the man's prone body under his wife's, while the blood from her ripped and shredded neck has soaked much of the area.
 Her body lies draped across her husband's, the downward angle of her upper body allowing her blood to flow to cover him and all else.
 On her back lies a particularly gruesome weapon.

 "Looks like whoever did it tried to cut her head off with that thing," McGee speculates, pausing in his collecting of pictures with his cell phone.
 Nearby, Abby circles the area, using her own camera phone to document the scene.